-The mission of the Journal of Chiropractic Humanities (JCH) is an international, interdisciplinary, and peer-reviewed journal dedicated to fostering scholarly debate and interaction within the chiropractic profession regarding the humanities, which includes; history, philosophy, linguistics, literature, jurisprudence, ethics, theory, sociology, comparative religions, and aspects of social sciences that address historical or philosophical approaches.
+The Journal of Chiropractic Humanities (JCH) is an international, interdisciplinary, and peer-reviewed journal dedicated to fostering scholarly debate and interaction within the chiropractic profession regarding the humanities, which includes: history, philosophy, linguistics, literature, jurisprudence, ethics, theory, sociology, and various aspects of social sciences that address historical or philosophical approaches.
 The journal's objective is to fulfill this purpose through careful editorial review and publication of expert work, by creating legitimate dialogue in a field where a diversity of opinion exists, and by providing a professional forum for interaction of these views.

 All authors of papers submitted to JCH must have an intellectual stake in the material presented for publication and must be able to answer for the content of the entire work.
 Authors must be able to certify participation in the work, vouch for its validity, acknowledge reviewing and approving the final version of the paper, acknowledge that the work has not been previously published elsewhere, and be able to produce raw data if requested by the editor.
 All authors are required to complete and submit an authorship copyright form.

-Authors - Each author is required to complete a conflict of interest form (created by the ICMJE) and submit this form at the time of initial submission.
+Authors - Each author is required to complete an ICMJE conflict of interest form and submit this form at the time of initial submission to the JCH.
 Conflict of interest exists when an author has financial or other interests that may influence his or her actions in regard to the authors' work, manuscript development, or decisions.
 In addition to the form, any concerns or additional conflict of interest issues may be included in the cover letter to the editor.
 Authors must also disclose to the editor in the cover letter the conflicts of interest of any other person or entity involved with the paper (eg, non-author, contributor, funding body).
-In recognition that it may be difficult to judge material from authors where conflict of interests are concerned, authors should be ready to answer requests from the editor regarding potential conflicts of interest.
+As it may be difficult to judge material from authors where conflicts of interests are concerned, authors should be ready to answer requests from the editor regarding potential conflicts of interest.
 The editor makes the final determination concerning the extent of information included in the published paper.
 It is expected that authors are truthful when declaring conflicts on their submission materials.
 An editor's role is not to be policeman, so the burden is upon the author to properly declare COI.
 If an author did not accurately and completely declare their interests upon submission, and it is discovered later, the editor will follow up with an ethics investigation.
 The results may include rejection or retraction of the paper, prevention of future submissions, and notification of ethical misconduct to the proper authorities.

 Redundant or duplicate publicationManuscripts must be submitted to only one journal at a time and published in only one journal.
 The JCH does not publish articles containing material that has been reported at length elsewhere.
-The corresponding author must include in the cover letter a statement to the editor about all present/future submissions and previous materials that might be considered to be redundant or duplicate publication of similar work, including if the manuscript includes materials on which the authors have published a previous report or have submitted similar or related work to another publication.
+The corresponding author must include in the cover letter a statement to the editor about all submissions and previous materials that might be considered to be redundant or duplicate publication of similar work, including if the manuscript includes materials on which the authors have published a previous report or have submitted similar or related work to another publication.
 Copies of the related material may be requested by the editor in order to assist with the editorial decision of the paper.

 If redundant or duplicate publication is attempted or occurs without proper disclosure to the editor, editorial action will be taken according to COPE guidelines.
 The results may include rejection or retraction of the paper, prevention of future submissions, and notification of ethical misconduct to the proper authorities.
 If it is confirmed that a paper is a duplicate or redundant publication and is discovered in the prepublication phase, the paper will be rejected, even if an accept notice has been distributed previously to the authors.
-If duplicate or redundant publication is confirmed after publication, the paper will be retracted and the appropriate boards/institutions notified.Release of Material to the Media
+If duplicate or redundant publication is confirmed after publication, the paper will be retracted and the appropriate boards/institutions notified.

 Authors who do not comply with the items set forth in these instructions may have the submission returned, rejected, or brought to higher authorities, such as ethics, licensing, or institutional boards for further review at the editor's discretion.

-Pre-peer review, and internal review by editorsTo ensure that only relevant and appropriate papers are sent to peer review, submitted manuscripts are pre-reviewed for relevance, appropriate submission format, and basic quality before sending out to peer review.
-Therefore, reasons for early rejection may include: the submission does not meet the requirements as stated in the instructions for authors, the work is of poor quality, or the topic is not relevant to the mission of journal.
+Pre-peer review, and internal review by editorsTo ensure that only relevant and appropriate papers are sent to review, submitted manuscripts are pre-reviewed for relevance, appropriate submission format, and basic quality before sending out to peer review.
+Reasons for early rejection may include: the submission does not meet the requirements as stated in the instructions for authors, the work is of poor quality, and/or the topic is not relevant to the mission of journal.
 The editorial staff reads each manuscript and then decides whether to send the paper to outside reviewers.
 If a submission is rejected without external review, the author will typically be notified electronically within 2 to 3 weeks of receipt.
 Over 80% of submitted papers are sent to external peer review, which is usually made up of 3 reviewers, but may be more.

 If the authors have been given the opportunity by the editor to make specific changes to a manuscript and return it for further consideration, this is considered a "revision."
 The manuscript will have the same manuscript number and may be sent out to the same or different reviewers, depending on the needs of the revision.
 A request for revision does not imply that the manuscript will be accepted.
 Manuscripts that are revised and returned may still be rejected.